haved/DafCompiler/Specs/ForLater.md

 - If your superclass has a virtual destructor, you have one too

 ####Langauge ideas and quirks:
-- Maybe allow for parameters that are just (a:&, b:&mut) when you don't care about the pointer type?
- - Maybe even allow for returning these, that may be impicitly cast to anything
 - Maybe cast like (exp **as** type)
 - Use a module system based on the new import system
  - Have a **module** keyword instead of namespaces